We the People's Project

 The Peoples’ Turn to Speak:

-A conversation about The Working People’s Project with David Lapp, Director of The Working People’s Project, and Adam “Wilk” Wilkinson, member of the leadership team and host of the Derate the Hate Podcast.
+A conversation about We the People’s Project with David Lapp, Director of We the People’s Project, and Wilk Wilkinson, member of the leadership team and host of the Derate the Hate Podcast.

 Who We Are